oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 <img width="1363" alt="image" src="https://github.com/user-attachments/assets/fd202d88-ce29-4099-9e8e-5d9224acadda">

+We can also enable Synthetic Monitoring.
+That lets the user to monitor the EM application and detect potential availability and performance issues before the end user experiences it.
+It enables proactive monitoring that helps developers and operators prevent issues before users are impacted.

 (to-do:
 * setting up synthetic monitoring
 * point to documenation how to set up dedicated vantage points or on-premise vantage points